-Instant view: Fed cuts rates to buffer economy from coronavirus
+Instant View: Fed cuts rates to buffer economy from coronavirus

 KARL SCHAMOTTA, CHIEF MARKET STRATEGIST, CAMBRIDGE GLOBAL PAYMENTS, TORONTO

-“This is the Fed’s “whatever it takes” moment.”
+“This is the Fed’s ‘whatever it takes’ moment.”

 “Cutting rates to zero, launching $700 billion in QE, and opening swap lines in coordination with other major central banks are important steps toward smoothing the market dislocations that are putting the global economy at risk.”